 Income from employment

-- The remuneration is not borne by a permanent establishment (PE) which the employer has in the UK; and
+- The remuneration is not borne by a permanent establishment (PE) that the employer has in the UK.

 - The remuneration is taxable in Hong Kong.

 The HK-UK DTA adopts the 2004 OECD model EoI article, with the following modifications to provide additional safeguards against possible abuse of the article: